By Liz Swedock

 Hang on, are you saying that if I catch COVID-19 I am automatically legally disabled?

-No. However, if any physical or medical condition limits your ability to engage in œmajor life activities, you can be classified as disabled under both federal and state law.
+No. However, if any physical or medical condition limits your ability to engage in major life activities, you can be classified as disabled under both federal and state law.
 This can be temporary, such as with an illness like COVID-19.

 What is FMLA?

-The Family and Medical Leave Act is a federal law which provides eligible employees up to 12 weeks of unpaid leave per year, and requires group health benefits to be maintained during the leave as if the employee continued to work instead of taking leave.
+The Family and Medical Leave Act is a federal law that provides eligible employees up to 12 weeks of unpaid leave per year and requires group health benefits to be maintained during the leave as if the employee continued to work instead of taking leave.
 Connecticut law expands this to up to 16 weeks of protected leave per year for qualified individuals.
 The most important of these is that you are entitled to take a medical leave and you are entitled to have your job protected during that leave, meaning that your employer has to hold your job for you.

 What is FFCRA?

 The Families First Coronavirus Response Act (FFCRA) was recently passed by Congress and requires certain employers to provide their employees with paid sick leave and expanded family and medical leave for specified reasons related to COVID-19.
-The law will apply from April 1, 2020 through December 31, 2020.
+The law will apply from April 1, 2020, through December 31, 2020.

 What can I do if I am fired or my employment is otherwise impacted because I have COVID-19 or I might have COVID-19?

 First, it is important to determine what legal rights you are entitled to, such as FMLA or FFCRA leave noted above, and, second, you should know your rights if you are being unlawfully discriminated against.
-The legal landscape here is developing, but, depending on your individual circumstance, we anticipate that negative treatment of employees related to COVID-19 will be held to be unlawful discrimination of an individual on the basis of having a disability or being perceived as having a disability.
-This will need to be evaluated on an individual basis, based on the impacted person’s individual fact pattern.
+The legal landscape here is developing, but, depending on your circumstance, we anticipate that negative treatment of employees related to COVID-19 will be held to be unlawful discrimination of an individual based on having a disability or being perceived as having a disability.
+This will need to be evaluated on an individual basis, based on the impacted person’s fact pattern.
 If you think you have been discriminated against and want to discuss your options, we encourage you to call us.

 In addition, if you qualify as disabled under the law due to COVID-19 (or due to any other reason), your employer is legally required to offer you accommodations to enable you to do your job.
 There is a wide range of potential accommodations, but it can include things such as allowing you to work from home, or with flexible hour arrangements.
 In short, if you qualify as legally disabled, there are a multitude of protections that you should be aware of that can help you.